-- specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty. - G. Therapeutic treatment plan means a plan that identifies the mental health diagnosis, or condition, the therapy or intervention goal(s), the type of school-based mental health intervention, and the school-based mental health services provider responsible for providing the mental health intervention or therapy. - H. Therapy progress notes means notes maintained by a school-based mental health services provider that summarize the focus and progress toward treatment goals(s) of each therapy or intervention session. - Third-party vendor or Third-party service provider means any entity, whether public or private, that provides services to the Board through a contract or agreement.
-The term does not include the Florida Department of Education or the Department's contractors and subcontractors. - 3.
-Parents, as defined by law, and students shall be notified annually of their rights regarding education records. - 4.
-The District shall not collect or retain information including biometric information restricted by §1002.222, F.S. - 5.
-The District acknowledges important information relating to a minor child should not be withheld inadvertently or purposefully, from the parent, including information relating to the minor child's health, well-being, and education, while the minor child is in the custody of the school district. - 6.
-Parents or eligible students have the right to access and review all school records related to the minor child including but not limited to, the right to access school safety and discipline incidents as reported pursuant to section 1006.07 (7) and (9), F.S. - 7.
-The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - 8.
-A school may release a student's education records to partners to an interagency agreement among the Department of Juvenile Justice, the school, law enforcement authorities and other signatory agencies as allowed by law. - I. Directory Information.
-The District shall make available, upon request, certain information known as directory information without prior permission of the parents or eligible student.
-The District shall charge fees for copies of designated directory information as provided in State law.
-Directory information means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
-The Board designates as student directory information: a student's name; photograph; address; telephone number, if it is a listed number; e-mail address; date and place of birth; participation in officially recognized activities and sports; height and weight, if a member of an athletic team; dates of attendance; grade level; enrollment status; date of graduation or program completion; awards received; and most recent educational agency or institution attended.
+- 1. Procedures on student records shall be approved by the School Board and contained in the Student Educational Records Manual.
+Included shall be provisions of the Every Student Succeeds Act, Title VIII, Part F, Subpart 2, Section 8532, requirements relating to the surveying of students, the collecting of information from students for marketing purposes, and certain nonemergency medical examinations. - 2.
+Parents, as defined by law, and students shall be notified annually of their rights regarding education records. - 3.
+The District shall not collect or retain information including biometric information restricted by §1002.222, F.S. - 4.
+The District acknowledges important information relating to a minor child should not be withheld inadvertently or purposefully, from the parent, including information relating to the minor child's health, well-being, and education, while the minor child is in the custody of the school district. - 5.
+Parents have the right to access and review all school records related to the minor child including but not limited to, the right to access school safety and discipline incidents as reported pursuant to section 1006.07 (7) and (9), F.S. - 6.
+The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - 7.
+A school may release a student's education records to partners to an interagency agreement among the Department of Juvenile Justice, the school, law enforcement authorities and other signatory agencies as allowed by law.